lab596/civiform/Data-versioning-model.md

 | 2  | ACTIVE |
 | `3` | `DRAFT` |

-The Question is associated with the DRAFT version
+The new Question revision is associated with the DRAFT version

 versions_questions
 | questions_id | versions_id |